 Both the Projector View and Experience Dashboard update to reflect that a points wager is active.
 The question will not be visible on the Projector View until the Points Wager Timer has ended.

 The Projector View displaying the Points Wager timer

 Answering The Question

 Players then answer the trivia question as normal.
-The points timer will reflect the wager the player entered.
+The Question Timer will reflect the wager the player entered.
 If the question is answered correctly, players will earn the full amount of points wagered.
 If answered incorrectly, players will lose their full wager.
 Upon enabling Show Correct Answer (C) or Show Rankings Leaderboard (R), your players will learn if they answered correctly and either won or lost their wager!

 Tips and Best Practices